Melville E. Ingalls: Positions held

 On July 11, 1914, Ingalls died at his summer home in Hot Springs, Virginia, from heart disease after undergoing treatment for an ulcerated tooth.
-He was buried in Cincinnati, Ohio.
+He was buried in Spring Grove Cemetery in Cincinnati, Ohio.

 Ingalls also organized the Joint Traffic Association, which was shut down by the United States Supreme Court and co-founded the Cincinnati Technical School.
 He is the grandfather of David Sinton Ingalls.

 He financed the construction of the Ingalls Building in Cincinnati, which was the world's first reinforced concrete skyscraper in 1903.
-The town of Ingalls, Indiana is named in his honor.
+The town of Ingalls, Indiana, is named in his honor.